embeddedkink/lockbox/README.md

 ## Selling points

 - Secure.
 No way to break into the box without physically destroying it
 - Safe.
 Is the emergency bigger than the cost of replacing the box?
-Smash it with a hammer
+Just pull the lid off.
+(This does destroy the box!
+A more safe design for less abled bodied people is coming soon.)
 - Cheap.
 Only one actuator and no real time clock necessary
 - Compatible with all locks based on small physical keys (larger key compatibility coming soon!)
 - Based on common off-the-shelf (COTS) and 3d printed parts